TheBetaM/CrateModLoader/GAMES.md

 - Version, seed and settings visible in the Credits screen

 ## Rayman 3: Hoodlum Havoc ![Rayman 3](../master/CrateModLoader/Resources/icon_ray3.png "Rayman 3")
-Supported: All PS2 versions (.ISO format), All GC versions (.ISO format), All XBOX versions (.ISO format), PC version (Folder mode only)
+Supported: All PS2 versions (.ISO format), All GC versions (.ISO format), All XBOX versions (.ISO format)
 Mod abbreviation: Rayman3
 ### Features:
 - Randomize Level Order (All Levels or Any amount of Levels)